Probing High-Scale and Split Supersymmetry with Higgs Mass Measurements

 At the next-to-leading order, we need to include threshold corrections, and the Higgs quartic coupling at the matching condition becomes $\lambda + \delta\lambda$.
 The threshold corrections depend on the masses of the heavy sparticles, described by the usual parameters $m_L, m_E$ (slepton masses), $m_U,m_D,m_Q$ (squark masses), $m_A$ (heavy Higgs mass parameter) and, in the case of High-Scale Supersymmetry, by $M_1,M_2,M_3,\mu$ (gaugino and higgsino masses).
 We find\footnote{This expression differs from the one in the previous version of this paper as follows.
 We added wave function renormalisation terms following~\cite{Slavich14} and the definition of $\tan\beta$ at 1 loop precision adopted there.
 Furthermore we corrected errors in the heavy-Higgs contributions and re-expressed the result in terms of the $\overline{\rm MS}$ gauge couplings $g_1, g_2$ of the low-energy non-supersymmetric theory, as in~\cite{Slavich14}. }

 The upper line in eq.~(\ref{threstop}) is the conversion factor from $\overline{\rm DR}$ to $\overline{\rm MS}$ scheme, which modifies the tree-level relation of eq.~(\ref{match2}) even in the supersymmetric limit.
-The other lines describe the threshold corrections, computed using the $\overline{\rm DR}$ scheme, from Yukawa contributions of the scalar partners of the top quark (second line); from stop mixing (third line); from the heavy Higgses (fourth line); from the gauge contribution of squarks and leptons (fifth line).
-Finally, the term $\tilde \delta_\lambda$ is the contribution from gauginos and higgsinos, which must be included at the high scale only in the case of High-Scale Supersymmetry.
-For Split Supersymmetry $\tilde \delta_\lambda$ is given later in~\eq{eq:thrrr2}) is instead present at the weak scale, and the other Higgsino/gaugino terms are accounted by RGE running between the weak scale and the SUSY scale.
+The other lines describe the threshold corrections, computed using the $\overline{\rm DR}$ scheme, from Yukawa contributions of the scalar partners of the top quark (second line); from stop mixing (3rd and 4th line); from the heavy Higgses (4th to 6th line); from the gauge contribution of squarks and leptons (6th and 7th line).
+Finally, the last line describes the contributions from gauginos and higgsinos, which must be included at the high scale only in the case of High-Scale Supersymmetry.
+For Split Supersymmetry $\tilde \delta_\lambda$ (whose explicit expression of is given later in~\eq{eq:thrrr2}) is instead present at the weak scale, and the other Higgsino/gaugino terms are accounted by RGE running between the weak scale and the SUSY scale.